MPRAhub/MPRAbase/README.md

 A centralized instance of iSEE-MPRAbase is hosted by UCSF and the NHBLI BDC here: (**TODO**: Create a link)

 We update the centralized instance quarterly, following meta data reporting guidelines that are in compliance with GEO, Bioconductor ExperimentHub, ENCODE, and IGVF.
-MPRAbase application plugins are managed by their developers, with hot fix support from the MPRAbase community, following a successful pull request and MPRA Summarized Experiment unit test.
+MPRAbase application plugins are managed by their developers, with hot fix support from the MPRAbase community, following a successful pull request and CI/CD unit testing.

 (**TODO**: Add link to (sprint/quarterly update) schedule (google spreadsheet), email reporting mechanism, and application plugin citeria for pull request and unit test)